federicobaldini/federicobaldini/README.md

 # About Me:
 Passionate about computer science since high school where I discovered my love for programming, data structures, algorithms, and software development.
 I pursued my passion by studying computer engineering at the University of Bologna.
-Today, as an experienced frontend engineer, I prioritize efficiency, organization, and clean code in all my projects.
+Today, as an experienced software engineer, I prioritize efficiency, organization, and clean code in all my projects.

 At Gamindo, I'm currently leading frontend development for various projects.
 I spearheaded the creation of the official Gamindo [Website](https://www.gamindo.com/), the [Dashboard](https://dashboard.gamindo.com/) and a visual editor for the proprietary graphics engine, leveraging Vue.js, Svelte, Node.js, and other technologies.